Dutch Bros. Coffee: Expansion

 In 1999, Dutch Bros started formally franchising.
 The company opened its 50th franchised drive-thru location in 2004.
 That same year, shortly after moving into a new headquarters in Grants Pass, a nearby dumpster fire spread to the building, destroying Dutch Bros roasting equipment, five vehicles, and thousands of pounds of coffee beans.
 Following this incident, the company continued to expand, and by the end of 2004, operated 61 coffee shops spanning from Northern California to Oregon's Willamette Valley.

 By 2009, Dutch Bros was running approximately 135 coffee stands in seven states and generating $50 million in gross annual revenue.
-Travis Boersma was featured on the American version of the television show Undercover Boss in 2013.
+Dane Boersma died in 2009 from Amyotrophic Lateral Sclerosis.
+In 2013, Travis Boersma was featured on the American version of the television show Undercover Boss.
 Revenues continued to grow into the mid-2010s.
-The company made $238 million in systemwide sales in 2015, $350 million in 2016, and $415.3 million in 2017, by which point there were over 283 Dutch Bros locations.
+The company earned $238 million in systemwide sales in 2015, $350 million in 2016, and $415.3 million in 2017, by which point there were over 283 Dutch Bros locations.

-In January 2017, Dutch Bros purchased a vacant shopping center in downtown Grants Pass where their original push cart was located.
+In January 2017, Dutch Bros purchased a vacant shopping center in downtown Grants Pass, where their original push cart was located.
 The company converted 20,000 square feet of the shopping center's interior into futsal courts for local youth soccer teams and workout space for its employees.
-In March of that same year, the company bought the Washington Federal bank building across the street from the shopping center, with the intention to move its headquarters and 150 employees into the bank building the following fall.
+In March of that same year, the company bought the Washington Federal bank building across the street from the shopping center, to move its headquarters and 150 employees into the bank building the following fall.